-JCT provides local fixed route and commuter route transit services in Josephine County and intercity transit service between Grants Pass and Medford with stops in Rogue River and Gold Hill.
+JCT provides local fixed route and commuter route transit services within Josephine County as well as cross county connections between Grants Pass and Medford with stops in Rogue River and Gold Hill.
 Fares currently are \$1.00 for full fare on the fixed routes and \$2.00 on the commuter routes.
-Discounts are available for those that qualify due to age, disability or qualification into the JCT's reduced fare program.
-There are no discounted fares on the Rogue Valley Commuter Line.
+Discounts are available for those that qualify due to age, disability, or qualification under JCT's reduced fare program.

-JCT provides four fixed route within the Grants Pass Urban Growth Boundary (UGB).
-The existing routes provide coverage to commercial, employment, educational and government destinations throughout the greater Grants Pass area.
-Service operates Monday through Friday only between the hours of 6:30 a.m. to 6:30 p.m.
+JCT provides four fixed routes within the Grants Pass Urban Growth Boundary (UGB).
+The existing routes provide coverage to commercial, employment, educational, and government destinations throughout the greater Grants Pass area.
+Service operates Monday through Friday only between the hours of 6:30 a.m. to 9:30 p.m.
 Two routes operate with a 30 minute service frequency and two operate every 60 minutes.
 Transfers can be made between routes for free, with a valid transfer, within 60 minutes of deboarding any JCT route.

-JCT also operates two commuter routes within Josephine County, one to the north and the other to the south.
-The Route 50 provides five round trips each weekday to Cave Junction serving the Hwy 99 corridor with additional stops in Wonder, Selma, and Kerby.
-There are two trips in the a.m., one mid day and two in the p.m.
-Route 80 serves the areas to the north of Grants Pass and turns around in Wolf Creek.
-There are additional stops made in Merlin, Hugo, and Sunny Valley.
+JCT also operates two commuter routes within Josephine County and one with a connection into Jackson.
+The two commuter routes in Josephine County are Route 50 which provides service to Cave Junction and Route 80 going to Wolf Creek.
+The Route 100 makes connection between Medford and Grants Pass with stops in Rogue River and Gold Hill.
+There are seven round trips each weekday on Rt 50 and Rt 100.
+There are three trips in the a.m., one at noon and three in the p.m.
+There are currently three trips per day on Rt 80, which serves the areas to the north of Grants Pass.
+There are stops made in Merlin, Hugo, and Sunny Valley and a turnaround in Wolf Creek.
 This route only provides for three trips per day (a.m., mid-day and p.m.).